Wayward Pines: Digital companion series

-A digital companion series, also produced by Fox, aired alongside the weekly episodes of Wayward Pines, titled Gone and written and directed by Christopher Leone.
+A companion webseries, titled Gone and written and directed by Christopher Leone, aired on the Fox website alongside the weekly episodes of Wayward Pines.
 The series follows Eric Barlow, a rocket scientist, as he searches for his missing wife Sarah, a journalist, after she leaves a goodbye message and leaves him.
 He finds himself led toward a mountain in Idaho with the help of Sarah's colleague Elena, where he finds a man involved in the construction of Wayward Pines.
 Arriving at the site, a technician leads him to Sarah who is frozen in a prototype chamber, but it is really him they were after.

 Reception

-The first season of Wayward Pines has received mostly favorable reviews from critics.
-On Rotten Tomatoes it holds a rating of 78%, based on 77 reviews.
+On Rotten Tomatoes season one holds a rating of 78% based on 77 reviews.
 The site's critical consensus reads, "Creepy and strange in the best way possible, Wayward Pines is a welcome return to form for M. Night Shyamalan."
-The fifth episode, "The Truth", received an individual rating of 83%, based on 12 reviews.
-On Metacritic, the first season has a score of 66 out of 100, based on 34 critics for season 1 "generally favorable reviews".
+The fifth episode, "The Truth", received an individual rating of 83% based on 12 reviews.
+On Metacritic, the first season has a score of 66 out of 100 based on 34 critics for season 1 "generally favorable reviews".
+Rotten Tomatoes rated the second season 43% based on 14 reviews.

-The second season however, received mixed reception from critics on Rotten Tomatoes with a rating of 43%, based on 14 reviews.
 The site's critical consensus reads, "Wayward Pines drifts away from the intrigue and mystery established during its debut season, slipping into a dull, repetitive, and trite narrative."